krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/graphgroup-migration.md

 ```

 Note that:
+- `groupName` in the old `Groups` resource is mapped to `displayName` in the new `GraphGroup` resource which is aligned with the Azure DevOps REST API which uses `displayName` to define the name of a VSTS group.
 - `scopeDescriptor` is used to define the scope where the group will be created.
 In this case, it is set to a project scope descriptor, so the group will be created at the project level.
 You can retrieve the scope descriptor of a project by using the Azure DevOps REST API.
 Currently there is not a resource in Azure DevOps Provider KOG representing descriptors, so you need to retrieve it manually.
 - `groupDescriptors` is used to add the new group as a member of existing groups.
 Group descriptors can be found in the status of existing `GraphGroup` resources or `Groups` resources managed by Azure DevOps Provider (classic).